-After-call work (ACW) refers to the tasks that a contact centre advisor completes after each customer interaction.
+The meaning of ACW is After-call work.
+After-call work refers to the tasks that a contact centre advisor completes after each customer interaction.

 The tasks that are often involved in ACW, otherwise known as “post-call processing”, include things like: